-In the first of a series of portfolios from Shetland Isles, we look at the work from Map6 photography collective.
+In the first of a series of portfolios from Shetland islands, Document Scotland looks at the work made by the Map6 photography collective.

 -Who are the MAP6 photography collective, and how did you come together?